RyanJGray/AlienIsolation.DevTools/README.md

 It also features an ImGui-based in-game UI allowing you to control some visual demonstrations of what this project could allow you to do.

+## :information_source: Things to be aware of
+- This tool will patch parts of the game's executable code (in memory) on injection to disable integrity checks _Creative Assembly_ added into the game.
+Without doing this, **any** attempts to modify key data files such as `MAIN.PKG`, `MODELS_LEVEL.BIN` and other `*.PKG` files will trip the integrity check and the game will close.

-### How does this work (right now)?
+## How does this work (right now)?
 The interaction between the game's code and _CATHODE_ (as I understand it) is as follows:
-1. The game's code requests the value of a node's parameter on an entity via _CATHODE_'s function "find_parameter".
+1. The game's code requests the value of a node's parameter on an entity via _CATHODE_'s function `find_parameter`.
-2. _CATHODE_ searches for the parameter on that entity, if it finds it, "find_parameter" returns true and stores the value of that parameter in the "output_ptr" parameter.
+2. _CATHODE_ searches for the parameter on that entity, if it finds it, `find_parameter` returns true and stores the value of that parameter in the `output_ptr` parameter.
+(`output_ptr` is initialised with a default value by the game's code, which is used as a fallback in case _CATHODE_ fails to find the value).
-3. The game's code updates the entity's state in-game with the new value of that parameter.
+4. The game's code updates the entity's state in-game with the new value of that parameter.

 By hijacking this interaction between the game and _CATHODE_, we can effectively control (in theory) the state of almost any parameter on any entity in the game, as long as we have two key parameters: